Edge Transport servers

 You can install more than one Edge Transport server in the perimeter network.
 Deploying more than one Edge Transport server provides redundancy and failover capabilities for your inbound message flow.
 You can load balance the SMTP traffic to your organization among Edge Transport servers by defining more than one MX record with the same priority value for your mail domain.
 You can achieve consistency in the configuration among multiple Edge Transport servers by using cloned configuration scripts.

 The Edge Transport server role lets you manage the following message-processing scenarios.

 Internet mail flow

 Edge Transport servers accept messages coming into the Exchange organization from the Internet.
-After the messages are processed by the Edge Transport server, mail is routed to an internal Exchange 2016 Mailbox server; first to the Front End Transport service, and then to the Transport service.
+After the messages are processed by the Edge Transport server, where they are routed next depends on the configuration of your internal Exchange servers:

-In Exchange 2016, antispam features provide services to block unsolicited commercial email (spam) at the network perimeter.
+In Exchange 2013, anti-spam features provide services to block unsolicited commercial email (spam) at the network perimeter.

 Spammers use a variety of techniques to send spam into your organization.
 Edge Transport servers help prevent users from ever receiving spam by providing a collection of agents that work together to provide different layers of spam filtering and protection.
 Establishing tarpitting intervals on connectors makes email harvesting attempts ineffective.